 The dissertation committee consists of three members: the dissertation advisor and two readers.

-The C&T Program coordinator’s role is to provide advice to the candidate and committee about regulations, policies, and procedures as well as to facilitate or mediate communication about the committee’s work.
+The Composition and Applied Linguistics Program coordinator’s role is to provide advice to the candidate and committee about regulations, policies, and procedures as well as to facilitate or mediate communication about the committee’s work.
 In rare cases, the program coordinator may exercise the option to preside over the meeting of the dissertation committee.

 The dissertation advisor’s role is that of leading member of the dissertation committee.
 Students work closely with the dissertation advisor from the inception of the topic through all the stages of the proposal and the dissertation.
 During the actual research and writing of the dissertation, students work mainly with the dissertation advisor.
 Readers may be consulted about questions that fall in their fields of expertise, but they normally respond in writing only to the final draft.
 At the defense, the readers again play an important role in responding to and approving the final draft of dissertation.